articustd/kaiju/README.md

-# Bigger is Better
+# Bigger Better Kaiju
-Bigger is Better (BiB) is an 18+ furry Twine RPG
+Bigger Better Kaiju (B2K) is an 18+ furry Twine RPG
 ## ⚠️ WARNING ⚠️
 This repo contains adult and furry content.
 Proceeding into this repo you are confirming you are the appropriate age to be consuming this content.
 All characters in this work of fiction are 18+

 ## Running
 ### Prerequisites
-Bigger is Better supports Windows, Linux, and MacOS.
+Bigger Better Kaiju supports Windows, Linux, and MacOS.
 To build, you will need the following tools:
 - NodeJS

 It is recommended to also have the following installed to make development smoother: